vergun/pine-needles/contents/articles/01_Get_Started/02_Administrators/03_Professional/01_On_Demand/index.md

       <a title="04_Find_Answers/02KB/02Administration/100Studio_and_Module_Builder/Best_Practices_When_Building_Custom_Modules" href="//04_Find_Answers/02KB/02Administration/100Studio_and_Module_Builder/01_Best_Practices_When_Building_Custom_Modules">Best Practices When Building Custom Modules</a>
     </li>
     <li>
-      : Review the Administration and Application guides for your version to get an in-depth understanding of all that Sugar has to offer.
+      :&nbsp;Review the Administration and Application guides for your version to get an in-depth understanding of all that Sugar has to offer.
 Also, the Release Notes will provide you with a quick snapshot of new features and functionality added to your release.
       <a title="02_Documentation/01_Sugar_Editions/04_Sugar_Professional" href="//02_Documentation/01_Sugar_Editions/04_Sugar_Professional">Documentation</a>
     </li>
     <li>
-      : Review our How Do I...? guides, watch training videos, or sign up to receive classes from SugarCRM or one of our Authorized Learning Partners.
+      :&nbsp;Review our How Do I...? guides, watch training videos, or sign up to receive classes from SugarCRM or one of our Authorized Learning Partners.
       <a title="03_Training" href="//03_Training">Training</a>
     </li>
     <li>